 Polar bears' shocking whiteness, ferocity and sheer size make them icons of purity and power.
-Males can grow up to 10 feet tall and weigh up to 1,700 pounds.
-A single bear can take on a 2,500-pound walrus, and hang onto the massive catch with 2-inch claws.
+Males can grow up to 10 feet tall (3 meters) and weigh up to 1,500 pounds (680 kilograms) [source: National Wildlife Federation].
+A single bear can take on a 2,500-pound walrus, and hang on to the massive catch with 2-inch claws (5 centimeters).
 They walk hundreds of miles across ice sheets every winter, following their prey.

 In the Arctic, polar bears are at the top of the food chain, and it's not just because of their size.
-They're so well-adapted to their environment that they experience no change in body temperature at -34 degrees Fahrenheit (-37 Celsius).
+They're so well-adapted to their environment that they experience no change in body temperature at minus 34 degrees Fahrenheit (minus 37 Celsius).
 However, the incredible survival mechanisms that let them thrive in frigid winters may prove to be their undoing.
 Because of global warming, winters are getting less cold and polar bears are dying.
-Scientists project that if climate trends continue, polar bears could be extinct by 2050 [source: Polar Bears International].
+Some scientists project that if climate trends continue, 30 percent of the current polar bear population will be wiped out by 2050 [source: IUCN].

 What's life like for an animal that needs such extreme cold to survive?
 Let's head to the Arctic and see how polar bears live on the ice.

-The polar bear, or Ursus maritimus (sea bear), probably evolved about 200,000 years ago from brown bears [source: Polar Bears International].
-A polar bear can actually mate successfully with a brown bear and the resulting offspring is fertile.
+The polar bear, or Ursus maritimus (sea bear), probably evolved about 150,000 years ago from brown bears [source: Live Science].
+A polar bear can actually mate successfully with a brown bear and the resulting offspring is fertile, which gives more evidence of a relationship between the two.
 There are a lot more brown bears out there than polar bears, though.
-Brown bears number a couple hundred thousand worldwide [source: WWF].
-Polar bears only number about 25,000.
+Brown bears number more than 200,000 worldwide [source: WWF].
+Polar bears only number about 23,000.

 Polar bears mostly walk slowly, following their favorite prey, the seal, from ice sheet to ice sheet.
 They need the ice to hunt.
 In warmer months, when ice sheets get smaller, the bears will walk hundreds of miles to find solid spreads of ice.